mdn/content/files/en-us/web/api/xsltprocessor/index.md

 ### Basic Example

 The basic example will load an XML file and apply a XSL transformation on it.
-These are the same files used in the [Generating HTML](/en-US/docs/Web/API/XSLTProcessor/Generating_HTML) example in the [XSLT in Netscape Gecko](/en-US/docs/Web/API/XSLTProcessor) article.
+These are the same files used in the [Generating HTML](/en-US/docs/Web/API/XSLTProcessor/Generating_HTML) example.
 The XML file describes an article and the XSL file formats the information for display.

 #### XML